Going into 2020, Facebook is still one of the most popular and practical digital marketing tools that you can use to promote your business online.

 Whether on your personal timeline, your business page, or a mix of the two, resist the urge to blast all of the various groups that you’re in with the same message.
 Think of the Facebook police as having a radar, and posting in rapid succession as speeding.
 Except to Facebook, you’re not considered a speeder, you’re considered a SPAMMER.

 Whether it’s because of enthusiasm, a productivity rush, or persistence, we often end up posting identical content in multiple groups or pages at the same exact time.
 This behavior gets us into trouble with the “Facebook Sheriff,” as he’s on the hunt for SPAMMERS.

 So how long should you wait between posts?

 (puts on our Facebook Lawyer hat).
 Here’s a good rule of thumb.
 If you find it necessary to post the same content on multiple pages, keep at least 3-5 minute time intervals between postings.
 This allows you to appear as a real person and not an automated bot.

 Much like Google does, Facebook wants to provide a good experience for its users.
 One of the ways they do this is by encouraging original content.
 Don’t steal from other people.
 Keep both your content and photos original.

 Don’t just ctrl-c and ctrl-v someone a competitor’s post.
-Your brand has its’ own story to tell, tell it in your own words.
-Simply spinning someone else’s content is stealing, not to mention could be marked as spam.
-Too many posts are marked as spam and boom – you’re blocked by Facebook.
+Your brand has its’ own story to tell; tell it in your own words.
+Simply spinning someone else’s content is stealing, not to mention it could be marked as spam.
+Too many posts are marked as spam, and boom – you’re blocked by Facebook.

 Only use images you are authorized to